pluralsight/guides/elastic-search-with-ruby-on-rails/article.md

 What I’m about to show you is universal to most projects, but if the functionality you need isn’t covered here, check out the [Elastic Search Query DSL][es-query-dsl].

 You’ll notice that queries to ES are written in JSON.
-In Ruby, JSON is easily represented with a `Hash`, so we’ll use a method that will call the Elastic Search cluster and send it our query written as a Ruby `Hash.` For the sake of brevity, I’ll show how the method looks and will describe each section in a separate code block.
+In Ruby, JSON is easily represented with a `Hash,`, so we’ll use a method that will call the Elastic Search cluster and send it our query written as a Ruby `Hash.` For the sake of brevity, I’ll show how the method looks and will describe each section in a separate code block.